Bought: Virgin Records Oxford Street, 1988

 I delved deeply into Street Dreams – it was a real Walkman album, creating a movie in one’s mind.
 To this day, I seldom listen to a tune in separation; I have to check out the whole thing in one sitting.

 The title track is just bonkers and has to be heard to be believed.
-It takes in elements of prog rock, modern classical (with its brooding orchestra, gorgeous oboe and Reich-influenced marimba), New Age textures and a playful, Hermeto Pascoal-style Latin workout with Mays’s piano at its most Keith Jarrett-like.
+It takes in elements of prog rock, minimalism (with its Reich-influenced marimba), New Age textures and a playful, Hermeto Pascoal-style Latin workout with Mays’ piano at its most Keith Jarrett-like.

 Compared to the sterility of most major-label jazz releases these days, Street Dreams still sounds pretty fresh, even if it is a touch lighter than what passes for jazz/rock or fusion in 2015.